 Families love Okemo’s Adventure Zone.
 Whether visitors spend an hour or an entire day, The Adventure Zone is sure to garner giggles, shouts and squeals of pure delight.
 Similar to a roller coaster, the Timber Ripper Mountain Coaster’s sled-like cars carry one or two riders along rails at speeds nearing 30 mph.
 Equipped with brakes so riders determine their own speed, cars glide smoothly around banking turns, between trees, and along 3100 feet of track that twists through corkscrew turns, along banking loops and over rippling waves.
 Sawyer’s Sweep Zipline Tour is a guided high-flying excursion with suspension bridges, rappels and seven zipline segments that rise 40 to 50 feet above the ground.
 High among the trees, Haulback Challenge Course adventurers follow a self-guided layout of suspended obstacles and ziplines while wearing a safety harness that is connected to an overhead cable using a continuous belay system.
 Participants travel at their own speed and course attendants offer assistance if needed.
 In addition to these highlights, Okemo’s Adventure Zone offers miniature golf, disc golf, trampoline bungee jumping, a climbing wall, the Amp Energy Big Air Bag, Segway Personal Transport tours, and more.

 Okemo offers lift-served mountain biking at the resort's original Clock Tower base area.
-Bike rentals and other equipment needs are available onsite.
+New this summer, a flow trail will wind its way down the mountain from the summit - accessible by Okemo's Sunburst Six bubble chair.
+Scenic chairlift rides are also available for non-bikers.
+Bike rentals and other equipment needs are available onsite at the Sugarhouse mid-mountain lodge - accessible by Mountain Road.
 Nearby hiking trails provide endless possibilities for exploration and adventure on foot.
 For people who like their adventure on the wet and wild side, there are numerous local swimming holes and lakes for paddling or swimming.

 Winter’s ski and snowboard trails transform into flowering alpine meadows in summer and fall and Okemo’s deluxe mountainside condominiums feature comfort and value in a picturesque location.
 Convenience meets classic New England style at Okemo’s Jackson Gore Inn.
 At-your-doorstep amenities include fine dining, concierge, a fitness center, spa services, swimming pools and hot tubs, tennis, basketball and Okemo’s Adventure Zone.
 Outdoor enthusiasts love Jackson Gore’s foot-of-the-mountain location for hiking, exploring and having fun.
 Okemo Valley Golf Club is just minutes away and the village of Ludlow, at Okemo’s doorstep, offers great dining and shopping.
 Accommodations range in size from classic hotel-style guestrooms to three-bedroom suites for up to 12 guests.
 Suites are fully outfitted with kitchen facilities, gas fireplaces, entertainment systems, whirlpool baths, and more.
 Accommodations are available nightly and weekly.
 Call 1-800-78-OKEMO (786-5366) for reservations.